xrdocs/design/_blogs/2022-12-01-cst-srv6-addition.md

 to allow R1 to use a single IPv6 destination address to send traffic to the appropriate service.

-R2 will utilize standard LPM (longest prefix match) routing, and does not need to be SRv6 aware.
+Traffic will be routed across the proper Flex-Algo path.
+R4 will utilize standard LPM (longest prefix match) routing using the Algo 128 topology.

 The uDT4 behavior means "decapsulate the packet and perform an IPv4 routing lookup".
 The local SID fccc:1:215:e004::/64 is assigned to the specific L3VPN VRF.